sfepy/example_vibroacoustics/doc/index.rst

    python example_vibroacoustics-1/acoustics.py

-By running the :code:`resview.py` script, you can visualize the distrubution of the global pressure field:
+By running the :code:`resview.py` script, you can visualize the distrubution of the global pressure field calculated for frequency :math:`\omega = 33000` Hz:

 .. code::